ppatrzyk/merkury/README.md

 ## Formatting and plots

+In produced report, code will be broken into sections.
+Each section ends with a statement printing some output (e.g., `print()`).
+You can give titles to each section by placing _magic comment_ - `#TITLE <your_section_title>` for python, `--TITLE <your_section_title>` for SQL - after line that produces output.

 ### Python

 When it comes to report formatting, there are 3 types of outputs in a Python script: Standard `<code>` block (default), HTML, or Markdown.

-By default _merkury_ treats any code printing some output (e.g., `print()`) as one containing code and puts it into `<code>` blocks.
+By default _merkury_ treats any output as standard code print and puts it into `<code>` blocks.
 If your output is actually HTML or Markdown, you need to indicate that by placing a _magic comment_ after print statement in your script.

 #### HTML